maarten-pennings/howto/c64mempart/readme.md

          RTS
 ```

-- The `USR()` function always returns the index of the (old) current partition.
+- The `USR()` function always returns the index of the old/previous partition.
-  Therefore the first block copies `PIX` (current partition) to `RES` the
+  Therefore the first block of lines copies `PIX` (current partition) to `RES`
-  result that later will be returned.
+  the result that later will be returned by `USR()`.

-- The next block converts the FAC or floating point accumulator (holding the value
+- The next block of lines converts the FAC to an integer by calling `GETADR`.
+  Recall that FAC means floating point accumulator.
-  of expression `E` When calling `USR(E)`) to an integer by calling `GETADR`.
+  It holds the value of expression `E` when calling `USR(E)`.

-  Then it check that the high byte (`A`) is 0, otherwise bails out via `RET1`.
+  The conversion result is checked: the high byte (`A`) shall be 0,
+  otherwise execution bails out via `RET1`.
-  Then it check if the low byte (`Y`) is less then the number of partitions
+  The next check requires the low byte (`Y`) to be less then the number
-  (`NUM`), otherwise bails out via `RET1`.
+  of partitions (`NUM`).
+Again, otherwise execution bails out via `RET1`.
-  If all ok, the low byte is stored in `ARG`.
+  If both checks pass, the low byte is stored in `ARG`, and
+  execution proceeds normally.

-- The next block computes `PTR` from `PIX` and performs a backup.
+- The next block of lines computes `PTR` from `PIX` and performs a backup
+  of the layout pointers.

 - Then, active index (`PTR`) is set to the new partition (`ARG`).

-- The following block computes `PTR` from the new `PIX` and performs a restore.
+- The following block of lines computes `PTR` from the new `PIX`
+  and performs a restore of the layout pointers.

-- The last block converts the integer in `RES` to a floating point value in
+- The last block of lines converts the integer in `RES` to a floating point
-  BASIC's FAC or floating point accumulator.
-As high byte (`A`) we use 0
+  value in BASIC's FAC, which will be returned by `USR()`.
+As high byte (`A`)
-  if there was no problem, or 1 if there was (USR's argument out of range).
+  we use 0, if there was no problem, or 1 if there was (`USR(E)`'s argument
+  `E` out of range).

-Note that calling `USR(8)` is always out of range.
-This will return the
+Note that calling `USR(8)` always triggers the "partition index out of range
-current active partition index (without changing to a new partition).
+error".
+This will return the current active partition index without changing
+to a new partition.
+The return value (old partition number) will be ORed
-It will be ORed with 256 to flag an error.
-In other word, this inspects
+with 256 to flag the error.
+In other word, this BASIC line inspects the
-the current partition number.
+current partition number.

 ```BAS
 PRINT USR(8) AND 7
 ```

-For the full source see the [listing](#file-apmusr6txt---assembly-source-for-usr) below.
+For the full assembly source see the [listing](#file-apmusr6txt---assembly-source-for-usr) below.

 ### System